Skip to content

 Basic Unattended Operation

-When run, the program will start minimized to the system tray and will start its polling of the server.
-Polling will occur every 'x' minutes (5 by default) for any automated test sets that are scheduled to be run.
-When time comes for a test to be launched, it will start Rapise to execute the test.
+When launched, the program will start minimized to the system tray and begin polling the server.
+Polling will occur every 'x' minutes (5 minutes by default) for any automated test sets that are scheduled for execution.
+When it is time for a test to be launched, it will start Rapise to execute the test.
 Rapise will then perform the test activities and report the results back to SpiraTest.

-At the end of the test, the program will go back and resume scanning for tests that need to be executed.
-Typically (unless there is a bug in the test or application being tested) no user input is ever needed from the application itself.
+At the end of the test, the program will return to scanning for tests that need execution.
+Typically (unless there is a bug in the test or the application being tested), no user input is ever needed from the application itself.

 Client Configuration